Rishitha77/AI-team-project/README.md

 1. testClassic
 2. smallClassic
 3. mediumClassic
-4. projectClassic1
+4. projectClassic1 (new generated layout)
-5. projectClassic2
+5. projectClassic2 (new generated layout)
+6. projectClassic3 (new generated layout)
-6. bigClassic
+7. bigClassic
-7. openClassic
+8. openClassic
+9. powerClassic
+10. trappedClassic
+11. originalClassic

 Generated results and p-values obtained from t-Test can be found in `results` folder.